-Sir Walter Raleigh gains audience with Queen Elizabeth I and soon wins her over to his way of thinking.
+Sir Walter Raleigh (Richard Todd) gains an audience with Queen Elizabeth I (Bette Davis) and soon wins her over to his way of thinking.
 He wants ships to sail and make a name for England.
-A young ward of the court, Beth Throgmorton, is strongly attracted to Raleigh and returns the attraction.
+A young ward of the court, Beth Throgmorton (Dame Joan Collins), is strongly attracted to Raleigh and returns the attraction.
 But soon the Queen shows her desires and he bends in order to achieve his goal of ships.
-But still he loves Beth.Written by
+But still, he loves Beth.Written by

 15 of 24 people found this review helpful.

 Was this review helpful to you?